OJWatson/ojwatson.co.uk/content/teaching/teaching.md

 - Forecast evaluation and decision support
 - AI/deep learning surrogates for mechanistic models

-If you’re interested, please send a short note via the [contact page](/about/contact/) outlining your background and what you’d like to work on.
+If you’re interested, please send a short note via the [contact page](/about/contact/) outlining your background, what you’d like to work on, and any relevant experience (e.g. modelling, coding, applied epidemiology).